nyo/scdl/README.md

 ## Features

-- ✅ download any SoundCloud track in mp3 format (128kbps, one at a time)
+- ✅ Download any SoundCloud track in mp3 format (128kbps, one at a time)
-- ✅ adds normalized metadata (artwork, artist, title, genre, year, description & source url)
+- ✅ Adds normalized metadata (artwork, artist, title, genre, year, description & source url)
-- ✅ normalized file name
+- ✅ Normalized file name (artist - title, lowercase)
-- ✅ works with private tracks
+- ✅ Works with private tracks
-- ✅ supports both `progressive` and `hls` transcoding formats
+- ✅ Supports both `progressive` and `hls` transcoding formats
-- ✅ lightweight (~20 Ko)
+- ✅ Lightweight (~20 Ko)
-- ✅ no data sent to third party, everything is done client-side, in your browser
+- ✅ No data sent to third party, everything is done client-side, in your browser
-- ✅ no need to be premium or even logged in to download tracks!
+- ✅ No need to be premium or even logged in to download tracks!

-If you encounter any issues or bugs, please report them on the [GitHub Issues page](https://github.com/nyo/scdl/issues)!
+If you encounter any issues, bugs, or have any suggestions, please report them on the [GitHub Issues page](https://github.com/nyo/scdl/issues)!

 ## Preview